mkaguilera/mvtx/README.md

 1. Download LegoStore from source (link missing).
 2. `cd LegoStore`
 3. `make`
-4. `make shell` for installing a shell that helps experimentation with LegoStore.
+4. `make shell` for installing a shell that helps experimentation with LegoStore (optional).

 Usage
 -----